tago-io/tago-sdk-js/device.rst

         });

-.info
+.find
 *******
 Get a list of data from bucket respecting the query options passed.
-You can get more informations about what can be passed to info in our `api documentation <http://docs.tago.io/en/latest/api.html#get-data>`_
+You can get more informations about what can be passed to find in our `api documentation <http://docs.tago.io/en/latest/api.html#get-data>`_

 | **Syntax**
-| *.info(/filter/)*
+| *.find(/filter/)*
 |
 | **Arguments**
 | *filter(object) filter options when retrieving data. (optional)*